Professor of Space Physics, University of Athens

 President of the Hellenic Space Center

-Ioannis A. Daglis is Professor of Space Physics at the National and Kapodistrian University of Athens, Head of the Space Physics Group, Director of the Observatory of the University of Athens and, since January 2020, President of the Hellenic Space Center - the national Greek space agency.
+Ioannis A. Daglis is Professor of Space Physics at the National and Kapodistrian University of Athens, Leader of the Space Physics Group and, since January 2020, President of the Hellenic Space Center - the national Greek space agency.
 His scientific expertise pertains to solar system astrophysics and space applications.

 Before his appointment at the University of Athens, Prof. Daglis was the Director of the Institute for Space Applications and Remote Sensing (ISARS) for six years (2006-2012) and the director of the Institute for Astronomy, Astrophysics, Space Applications and Remote Sensing (IAASARS) for one year (2012-2013).
 From 1992 to 1996 he was a Research Associate of the Max Planck Institute for Solar System Research; in 1998 he was invited as visiting associate professor to the Solar-Terrestrial Environment Laboratory (Japan), and in 2017 he spent three months at Nagoya University (Japan) as Designated Professor.
 Collaboration visits have included, among others, JHU/APL, Aerospace Corp., LANL, Bell Labs, Boston Univ., UC Berkeley, UCLA, AFRL, CETP/CNRS.